Wakapi

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Plane is currently shipping more aggressively (velocity 7.5 vs 6.3), with 2 editorial sparks in the last 30 days against 1.
+Avaza and Plane are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other PM products to evaluate alongside.

 Top Avaza alternatives in PM are ranked by recent ship velocity.
 Browse the "Avaza alternatives" section above for the current picks, or visit /alternatives/avaza for the full list with editorial commentary on each.